CharlesIhara/Bioinformatics/CUT&RUN/README.md

 2. intervene_venn.sh
 3. bedgraph_to_bigwig.sh
 4. deeptools_heatmap.sh

+NOTE: this is not a complete pipeline for analyzing CUT&RUN data.
+These scripts are used for post-peakcalling analysis of BED and BEDGRAPH files.

 These scripts were tested locally using a dataset from NCBI GEO with GEO accession number GSM104550.

 The data can be downloaded from here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE104550